GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 ```
 ../exec/get_input_data <RunID>
 ```
-**DO NOT DO THIS!** If you are on discover, it seems as long as you have yoru GMSSEARTHPATH set it will create the symlinks for the input files in the experiment directory.
-If you run that it will also copy the files to your decks directory which you do not need.
+**DO NOT DO THIS!
+DO NOT DO THIS !** If you are on discover, it seems as long as you have yoru GMSSEARTHPATH set it will create the symlinks for the input files in the experiment directory.
+If you run that it will also copy the files to your decks directory which you do not need and can be 100GB!
 The instructions on the modelE page are a bit confusing here, they make it sound like this step is not optional but from what I can see it is.

 # Building modelE outside of GEOS.
 Just run this from decks: